 In general, a person can only get HSV-2 infection during sexual contact with someone who has a genital HSV-2 infection.
 Both HSV-1 and HSV-2 can be spread even if sores are not present.
 Pregnant women with genital herpes should talk to their doctor as genital herpes can be passed on to the baby during childbirth.

 For many people with herpes, attacks (outbreaks) of herpes can be brought on by the following conditions:

 What Are the Symptoms of HSV?

 How Is HSV Diagnosed?

 Often, the appearance of HSV is typical and no testing is needed to confirm the diagnosis.
-If a health care provider is uncertain, HSV can be diagnosed with laboratory tests, including DNA tests and virus cultures.
+If a health care provider is uncertain, HSV can be diagnosed with laboratory tests, including DNA -- or PCR -- tests and virus cultures.